ColorCoded Labs

 Extra Bold Bold Regular

-Hero Headline — Interactive Color-Coded Letters
+Hero Headline, Interactive Color-Coded Letters

 Applying the Language

-The redesigned website became the first full application of the new brand language.
 Every page is assembled from the component library.
 Every use of brand color is deliberate.
 Every program is visually distinct, but clearly part of the same brand.

 ColorCoded Labs Redesigned Homepage